 How I Wrote A Winning Book Proposal and Landed a Book Contract

-My book English for Pharmacy Writing and Oral Communication was published 10 years ago this July.
-This book was inspired by the language needs of my college pharmacy major students whose first or best language is not English.
+My book English for Pharmacy Writing and Oral Communication was published twelve years ago This book was inspired by the language needs of my college pharmacy major students whose first or best language is not English.
 My book is still used worldwide by pharmacy students, practicing pharmacists, and pharmacy programs.
-The publishing world has changed in the last 10 years but this is how I approached my book proposal and land a contract with a traditional publisher remains the same.
+The publishing world has changed in the last twelve years but how to write a winning book proposal and land a contract with a traditional publisher remains the same.

 Steps to Writing a Winning Book Proposal